What to Know About the Barry Brock Sexual Abuse Cases

 When doctors turn out to be abusers, it often ends in tragedy for their patients.
 Unfortunately, multiple gynecologists have been accused of widespread sexual abuse of their patients, who are particularly vulnerable to predatory behavior due to the sensitive nature of female reproductive health.

 One of the most recent and tragic examples is Dr. Barry Brock, a former obstetrician- gynecologist (OBGYN) at Cedars-Sinai Medical Center, who has been accused of abusive behavior by over 100 women.
-Class action lawsuits are now ongoing due to the shocking nature of his crimes.
+Class action lawsuits are now ongoing over the allegations, which Dr. Brock has denied.

 Who is Barry Brock?